 In 3D the principle is the same, but the alignment of both images is more complex with additional degrees of movement and rotation possible.
 CVB Match 3D offers a new practical approach, providing highest accuracy and a processing speed fast enough to keep track with modern production lines.

-cloud of a perfect part used as a model.
-Fig 2 shows the actual part
+The above screen sequence shows a test object.
+Figure 1 shows the range map of a perfect part used as a pattern.
+Figure 2 shows the actual test object.

 This video shows in an easy to follow step by step explanation how to acquire